Sir Seretse Khama International Airport: History

-The airport opened in 1984.
-It is named after Sir Seretse Khama (1921–1980) - the first president of Botswana.
-He led the country to independence in 1966.
+Prior to the airport, the city of Gaborone was served by Gaborones Airport.
+By the 1980s, its inadequate infrastructure prompted the construction of a new replacement airport in 1982.
+The airport was opened in 1984, and was dedicated to Seretse Khama, the first president of Botswana, whom led the country to independence in 1966.

+The new airport was built on a greenfield site, having a 3,000 metre long runway capable of handling the Boeing 747 and Douglas DC-10.
+However, the terminal was only built to process 100 passengers per hour, unmatched with the wide-body capabilities of the runway.

-British Airways discontinued its flight to London's Heathrow Airport via Johannesburg in April 1999.
+British Airways started flying to the airport in 1987 from London Heathrow via Johannesburg, but the route was discontinued in April 1999.

 In 2008, the airport started a major expansion.
 The old terminal could handle only 225 people at a time.
 The terminal size increased from 3,140 m^{2} to 17,000 m^{2}.
 New baggage and screening equipment were installed.
 The existing runway was rehabilitated and 4,000 m parallel taxiway was built.